cakephp/docs/en/contributing/documentation.rst

 There are often times when you want to inform the reader of an important tip, special note or a potential hazard.
 Admonitions in sphinx are used for just that.
-There are three kinds of admonitions.
+There are five kinds of admonitions.

 * ``.. tip::`` Tips are used to document or re-iterate interesting or important information.
 The content of the directive should be written in complete